Adventitious Adventuring. Occurring in an abnormal or unusual position, such as a root.

 Ventricose Swelled out unequally on one side.
 Possessing a protruding abdomen.

-Water retainer Watered in to the root ball when planted, keeps moisture attached to the bamboo roots.
+Water retainer Watered in to the root ball when planted out, keeps moisture attached to the bamboo roots.
+Used also to retain water in pots.

-XYZ empty, empty, empty, mo ichi do. itsu made mo.
+XYZ empty, empty, empty, document entire resemble actor empire kidney found final label clean wash game mo ichi do. itsu made mo.
 KORE KARA!